Beurre noir

 Beurre noir (/fr/; black butter) is melted butter that is cooked over low heat until the milk solids turn a very dark brown.
 As soon as this happens, acid is carefully added to the hot butter, usually lemon juice or a type of vinegar.
 Some recipes also add a sprig of parsley, which is removed from the hot butter before the acid is added.
 It is typically served with eggs, fish, or certain types of vegetables.
-National Brown Butter day is held on September 22nd.